 Criteria for Acceptance of Transfer Credit

 Lake Erie College will grant transfer credit according to the following criteria:

-- A maximum of 96 semester hours or 144 quarter hours will be accepted from a regional four-year institutions; 64 semester hours or 96 quarter hours will be accepted from accredited two-year institutions.
+- A maximum of 96 semester hours or 144 quarter hours will be accepted from all accredited institutions.
 Credit will be accepted only from institutions that are accredited by one of the regional associations listed below:

 - North Central Association of Colleges and Schools

 - Middle States Association of Colleges and Schools

 - New England Association of Schools and Colleges